purplefroggamblingrebellion/AdvancedBuildingForWHITEWALK/README.md

 R and T to rotate papers.
 X to cancel placement.
 (If you clicked Place Grid, X removes the grid.)

+Clicking build opens and closes the building system. (build is located under the donate button)

 ## Things it includes so far:
 ### Build At Feet:
 This lets you build on a grid under your feet, helping your building in the sky, making platforms 10x easier.